Amanda enjoys using wild harvested and homegrown herbs to make tinctures, salves, and other home remedies.

 Juicing a Ginger Root

 Ginger is so good for us!
 It helps digestive ills and is great for preventing and fighting illness.
 You can buy ginger root in most grocery stores.
 Or grow your own!
 You can actually just plant pieces of ginger root from the store and it will grow!
 It takes a long time to grow a big enough root for our purposes though.
 You want a decent-sized root at least half the size of your hand.
 Rinse it and chop it into small pieces.
 Then put it in your food processor or blender and pulverize it as much as possible.
+(Hint: Adding a little water to the blender helps the process along.)
 Place the pulp in cheesecloth and squeeze out as much of the juice as you can into a bowl.
-Place the juice in dark tincture bottle and keep in the fridge.
+Place the juice in a dark tincture bottle and keep it in the fridge.
 We will talk about how to use it in a minute.

 A Recipe for Cold and Flu